Bukowina Tatrzańska

-The village has a population of 2,976.

 Bukowina Tatrzańska is a popular destination for the Tour de Pologne, having served as the finishing point for stages several times, most recently in the 2014 edition of the race.

 In the village there are several historic wooden guesthouses from the Interbellum Period built in the Zakopane Style architecture including the Cultural Centre which is ranked among the biggest wooden buildings in Poland.
-The village also hosts an annual Polish folklore festival Sabałowe Bajania.
+The village also hosts the annual Polish folklore festival Sabałowe Bajania.